mpieva/quicksand/README.md

 The input for quicksand is a directory with user-supplied files in BAM or FASTQ format.
 Adapter-trimming, overlap-merging and sequence demultiplexing need to be performed by the user prior to running quicksand.
 Provide the directory with the `--split` flag

+> [!CAUTION]
+> Each file should correspond to a single sequence-library.
+The processing of merged libraries with quicksand can lead to sequence loss because of sequence-deduplication with bam-rmdup

 #### Download Test-file

 As a test file, download the Hohlenstein-Stadel mtDNA (please see the [README](http://ftp.eva.mpg.de/neandertal/Hohlenstein-Stadel/README) for more information)